Analytic properties of heat equation solutions and reachable sets: Introduction and background

 \subsubsection{Choice of function space}

 In the literature several other function spaces to pose the initial-boundary-value problem \eqref{INg} have been used.
 From a modern partial differential equation perspective and for smooth domains the most natural choice is an adapted scale of mixed Sobolev spaces.
 For Lipschitz domains the scale needs to be restricted and for the sake of definiteness we have chosen to follow the very natural choice of \cite{costabel}, c.f. also \cite{costabel2,costabel3,costabel4, mitrea1,mitrea2, mitrea} for the theory of these spaces in relationship to boundary layer theory for low regularity domains.
 This space also has the advantage that the relevant estimates for thermal layer potential theory are well established.
+This theory provides a very explicit description of the analytic continuation of solutions of the heat equation (c.f. our proof of Prop. \ref{main1}) and we believe this observation to be interesting in its own right.

 Obviously other function spaces result in a different definition of the reachable set.
 Our main results are however robust in that they actually do not depend on the choice of function class in the problem setup as long as well-posedness and null-controllability hold and the function spaces contain the set of smooth functions (see Remark \ref{function-spaces}).\\

 We now describe what is known for the one dimensional heat equation on an interval.